josephvgraffeo/portfolio-audio-visualizer/README.md

 # Audio Visualizer Project
-Heard a song I liked and it inspired me to make a basic retro/future visualizer.
+Heard a song I liked and it inspired me to make a basic audio visualizer.

 Only capable of processing the one song right now, but future plans are to let you upload any mp3 and have it work.